zeppelinos/zos-docs/docs/docs/erc20_onboarding.md

 that we will use to simulate a real scenario locally.
 As you can see, this token will mint 100 tokens to the owner once initialized just for testing purpose.

 _Before we begin, remember to install the dependencies running `npm install`.
-Additionally, you could check everything is working as expected by running the test files with `npm test`._
+Additionally, you should check everything is working as expected by running the test files with `npm test`._

 Now, let's deploy the legacy token.
 We will use a truffle development console.
 You can start it by running